svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

 [IMPORTANT]
-.Using hot-compiling in dev mode
+Using hot-compiling in dev mode
 ====
 When in dev mode mangoo I/O supports hot-compiling.
 This means, that when you change a source file in your IDE of choice the changes are available more or less instantly (in most cases in less than a second).